Home Contact Us

 Monitoring Police Custody

 In addition to being the Police oversight agency, the IPCA has been designated as a National Preventive Mechanism (NPM) under the Crimes of Torture Act 1989 (COTA).
-We are responsible for monitoring the care and treatment of people in Police custody.
+We are one of four National Preventive Mechanisms and we are responsible for monitoring the care and treatment of people in Police custody.

 The requirement to inspect Police custody facilities arises from New Zealand’s status as a party to the UN Optional Protocol against Torture and Other Cruel, Inhumane or Degrading Treatment or Punishment (OPCAT).